Quick Start

 What else /auth/* ships

-AuthController mounts four routes under @Controller('auth').
-All four are @Public() (the auth guard does not block them — they validate their own inputs):
+AuthController mounts seven routes under @Controller('auth').
+These five are @Public() (the auth guard does not block them — they validate their own inputs):

 |---|---|---|